CogentRedTester/mpv-file-browser/addons/addons.md

-# How to Write an Addon
+# How to Write an Addon - API v1.0.0

 Addons provide ways for file-browser to parse non-native directory structures.
 This document describes how one can create their own custom addon.